github/docs/content/admin/managing-iam/using-saml-for-enterprise-iam/configuring-saml-single-sign-on-for-your-enterprise.md

    {% tip %}

-   **Note**: We recommend keeping this value **unselected**.
+   **Tip**: We recommend keeping this value **unselected**.
 You should enable this feature **only** in the rare instance that your SAML implementation does not support service provider initiated SSO, and when advised by {% data variables.contact.enterprise_support %}.

    {% endtip %}